apache/whimsy/MACOSX.md

   install`](DEVELOPMENT.md#running-whimsy-applications-car) run for additional gems.
 Simply change directory to the tool you wish to develop, and run `bundle install` in that directory.
-If you want to install all of the dendencies for all of the whimsy tools, run `rake install` in the top whimsy directory.
+If you want to install all of the dendencies for all of the whimsy tools, run `rake update` in the top whimsy directory.
 * You may have trouble installing due to the dependency on nokogiri.
 There are issues with its dependencies.
 This page suggests some workarounds: